sfornal/tcc-activedata-ada-theme/README.md

 `npm install`

 After making changes to the project, type `grunt` on the command line to generate a theme package ZIP in the `dist/` folder that can be uploaded to ActiveData and activated as the custom layout.

+Alternately, type `grunt dev` to generate the theme ZIP without any minification/concatenation of source files.
+This will also create a source map for the CSS file, for debugging on the web inspector.